wp-plugins/constant-contact-api/readme.txt

 * Fixed a bug relating to chunked http encoding in class.cc.php

 == Upgrade Notice ==

+= 1.1.1 =
+* Fixes major potential bug - if you have noticed your site takes a long time to start loading, it may be because the plugin had been trying to access the Constant Contact API for the list values twice per page load.
+This structure has been totally revamped, and now the Constant Contact API is only accessed once upon changing settings.
+This release improves load time considerably by storing that information in the WordPress database.
+* Added `cc_widget_lists_array` option to store Constant Contact lists, so that the API doesn't need to be called every page load.
+Now, API is only called when the plugin settings are saved.

 = 1.1.0.1 =
 * If your widget description and titles were not displaying in the signup form, that is now fixed.